comunica/website/pages/docs/2_modify/advanced/buses.md

 ---
-title: 'Buses'
+title: 'Buses and Actors'
-description: 'An overview of all buses in Comunica.'
+description: 'An overview of all buses in Comunica and their actors.'
 ---

 This page gives an **overview of all _buses_ and _actors_**